-Once the EOC is activated, the Boise State President or his/her designated representative (primarily the Chief Operating Officer) will be in charge, and the EOC staff (Incident Management Team) will coordinate all response and recovery actions.
+Once the EOC is activated, the Boise State President or his/her designated representative will be in charge, and the EOC staff (Incident Management Team) will coordinate all response and recovery actions.
 Assistance from local emergency response agencies may also be required in large-scale incidents, and Boise State will send representative liaisons to participating Incident Command Posts and the city/county Emergency Operations Center when the local jurisdiction is the Incident/Unified Command.